CodeCrew-CodeSchool/SideQuests/src/docs/CS_Projects/README.md

     - Devs update on progress, delivarables, or blockers
     - users view progress, leave reviews

-5. odd ducks -> configurator bot like Meka ATL online insights Log City Fixes for the City - Powerline, Pot Holes, Community Improvements, Dilapidated Buildings
+5. Log City Fixes for the City - Powerline, Pot Holes, Community Improvements, Dilapidated Buildings
+    - odd ducks -> configurator bot like Meka ATL online insights
     - Public
     - user marks what issues they're about to submit
     - when ready, hit the [ + ] button to submit grabs current location and gives user option to confirm / rechoose what feature they're marking